-In EDUC4615 and EDUC4625 each supervising teacher completes an Interim Evaluation on Preservice Teacher Progress (available on the School of Education website) towards the end of week three (half way point) in the placement.
-This form should be signed by the preservice teacher, supervising teacher and the school coordinator of preservice teachers before being submitted to the UQ School of Education by email, fax or mail.
+In EDUC4625 a supervising teacher completes an Interim Evaluation on Preservice Teacher Progress (available on the School of Education website) towards the end of week three (half way point) in the placement.
+This form should be signed by the preservice teacher, supervising teacher and the school coordinator before the preservice teacher uploads the report to their UQ Blackboard site.
 The preservice teacher retains the original copy of this report.
-If the supervising teacher/school are concerned with the progress of the preservice teacher an 'at risk' of failure form must instead be completed (refer to the at risk process).
+If the supervising teacher/school are concerned with the progress of the preservice teacher an 'at risk' of failure form must instead be completed.

-In the final week of the professional experience, the supervising teachers will prepare the final evaluation report which is available on the School of Education website (for EDUC4625 this will be the Final Professional Experience Recommendations report, refer to Appendix C).
+In the final week of the professional experience, the supervising teachers will prepare the final evaluation report which is available on the relevant course page on the School of Education website https://education.uq.edu.au/thank-you-mentoring-years-cohort-pre-service-teachers-universityqueensland.
 The preservice teacher signs the form to indicate that he/she has read it.
 The form is also signed by the supervising teacher and the school coordinator of preservice teachers.
 The preservice teacher retains the original copy.
-The school coordinator of preservice teachers arranges for a signed copy to be sent to UQ, via email, fax or mail, and retains a copy for the school records.
+The preservice teacher uploads the report to their UQ Blackboard site and the school coordinator retains a copy for the school records.